kiwix/kiwix-js/README.md

 for security reasons.
 In both cases we offer a functional workaround (an offline-first PWA version) as a substitute within the extension;
 - "ServiceWorkerLocal" mode is a restricted ServiceWorker mode that is available only in Chromium extensions running fully locally.
-Chromium extensions running locally block (by design) a lot of dynamic content such as inline JavaScript and `eval`, which means this mode won't work with a lot of modern dynamic content, and in particular, it won't work with Zimit-based archives.
-This mode is only useful if you cannot access the offline-first PWA, or with some conforming ZIM types issued by Kiwix;
+Chromium extensions running locally block (by design) a lot of dynamic content such as inline JavaScript and `eval`, which means this mode won't work with some modern dynamic content, and in particular, it won't work with Zimit-based archives (if you open one of these in this mode, you will be thrown back to JQuery mode in order to view static content).
+However, this mode is useful if you cannot access the offline-first PWA, and should work with most official Kiwix ZIM archives;
 - "JQuery" mode (deprecated) parses the DOM to find the HTML tags of the dependencies and modifies them to point to content we extract from the ZIM.
 This mode is compatible with any browser, but it cannot run JavaScript inside the ZIM file, so ZIMs with dynamic content do not work well (if at all).
 If you open dynamic (including Zimit) archive in this mode (or if you are thrown into the mode due to another incompatibility), then we will do our